ostris/batch-depth-map/README.md

 This is a simple python script to convert a batch of images from a folder to depth maps using the [MiDaS](https://github.com/isl-org/MiDaS) model.

+# Deprecated!
+This will still work fine for MiDaS depth, but my other repo has many more models and is more up to date.
+Check it out here: [Batch Annotator](https://github.com/ostris/batch-annotator)

 ## Installation

 1. Clone this repository